ankit-gaur/cricbuzz/README.md

 ipl
 ----
-A console based python application to show score of the current ipl match.
+A terminal based python application to show score of the current ipl match.
 Score is updated after every ball.
 The application can used as a sticky small window at the top of the screen.

 License:
 --------